heig-vd-dai-course/heig-vd-dai-course/13.01-web-infrastructures/01-course-material/README.md

 > [!TIP]
 >
+> _"What is a wildcard DNS record?"_
+>
+> A wildcard DNS record is a record that will match all subdomains of a domain
+> name using the `*` character.
+For example, a wildcard `A` record for
+> `*.example.com` will match `subdomain1.example.com`, `subdomain2.example.com`,
+> etc.
+>
+> This is useful when you want to host multiple services on the same domain name
+> using different subdomains without having to create a DNS record for each
+> subdomain.
+>
+> However, some domain name providers do not support wildcard DNS records in
+> their free plans.
+>
-> If you use Duck DNS, only the root domain name is required.
-The wildcard DNS
+> If your domain name provider does not support wildcard DNS records in their
+> free plan, you can individually create `A` records for each subdomain you want
+> to use.
+For example, you can create `A` records for `whoami1.example.com`,
+> `whoami2.example.com`, etc. pointing to the IP address of the virtual machine.
+>
+> This can be used on [FreeDNS](https://freedns.afraid.org/) for example.

+> [!TIP]
+>
-> record is automatically added for you.
+> If you use Dynu or Duck DNS, a wildcard record is automatically created when
+> you add an `A` record.

-**Example**: if your domain name is `heig-vd-dai-course.duckdns.org` and your virtual machine IP address is `20.73.17.105`, you must add a wildcard `A` record for `*.heig-vd-dai-course.duckdns.org` pointing to `20.73.17.105`.
-This will allow any subdomain such as `whoami1.heig-vd-dai-course.duckdns.org`, `whoami2.heig-vd-dai-course.duckdns.org`, etc. to resolve to the IP address of the virtual machine.
+**Example**: if your domain name is `heig-vd-dai-course.freeddns.org` and your virtual machine IP address is `20.73.17.105`, you must add a wildcard `A` record for `*.heig-vd-dai-course.freeddns.org` pointing to `20.73.17.105`.
+This will allow any subdomain such as `whoami1.heig-vd-dai-course.freeddns.org`, `whoami2.heig-vd-dai-course.freeddns.org`, etc. to resolve to the IP address of the virtual machine.

 #### Test the DNS resolution